duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 - "vim *shortcuts*"
 - ...and so on.
 View all terms in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm).

-If you'd like to add more names for the subject of your cheat sheet (in addition to the file name), you can specify them in the `alias` property of your cheat sheet JSON file.
+If you'd like to add more names for the subject of your cheat sheet (in addition to the file name), you can specify them in the `aliases` property of your cheat sheet JSON file.
 For example, if your cheat sheet file is `lord-of-the-rings.json`, a natural alias is 'LOTR'.
 For details check out the [Cheat Sheet JSON Reference](#cheat-sheet-json-reference).

 ## Cheat Sheet JSON Reference